Crab Cake Sandwich

 • Lemon juice: Sprinkle a little fresh lemon juice onto your cakes for a delicious tang that pairs perfectly with a garlic aioli.

-• Worcestershire sauce: Add a few drops of Worcestershire sauce into the crab mixture if you want a dash of a very powerful flavor to cut the fishy taste.
-Stir well before you bake it.
+• Worcestershire sauce: Add a few drops of Worcestershire sauce into the crab mixture if you want a dash of a very powerful flavor to cut the seafood taste.
+Stir well before you cook it.

 • Dijon mustard: The flavor of Dijon mustard is pretty similar to ground mustard, but the texture is very different.
 If you prefer a moist crab cake this is the way to go.

 • Red pepper: Do you laugh in the face of hot sauce?
-Stir some pepper into the crab mixture or add a dash of red pepper flakes for a spicy variation.
+Stir some diced hot pepper into the crab mixture or add a dash of red pepper flakes for a spicy variation.

 • Crackers: Instead of bread crumbs, pulverize some crackers in a food processor.
 Once they are fine crumbs you can use them for a buttery, rich alternative to bread crumbs.
 My favorites are Ritz or saltine crackers.